-Under-watering is a common cause of death or decline in newly planted trees.
+Underwatering is a common cause of death or decline in newly planted trees.
 Often the original root ball, where nearly all the roots for a newly planted tree are growing, will dry out sooner than the surrounding soil.
-Most newly planted trees will need supplemental irrigation at times during the growing season for at least two, often three or more years after planting.
-If water access is difficult, consider tree watering bags or other methods such as “leaky buckets” or drip hoses to more easily provide water when soil conditions are dry.
+Most newly planted trees will need supplemental irrigation during the growing season for at least two, often three or more years after planting.
+If water access is difficult, consider tree watering bags or other methods such as “leaky buckets” or drip hoses to provide water more easily when soil conditions are dry.

 Poorly drained sites and/or overwatering will also cause a decline in tree health.
 Roots need oxygen and water-logged soils displace oxygen.
-How often newly planted trees need to be watered is dependent on soil type and drainage.
-The soil should be saturated when watering, but allowed to dry out between waterings.
+How often newly planted trees need to be watered depends on soil type and drainage.
+The soil should be saturated when watering but allowed to dry out between waterings.
 Check trees frequently for adequate soil moisture checking both the original root ball and the surrounding soil.
 Only irrigate if either (or both) are dry.

-Planting trees with the root collar below the soil line may cause mortality.
-The root collar is where the trunk meets the root and is usually indicated by a change in bark color and a flaring out or swelling at the base of the trunk.
+Planting trees with the trunk flare below the soil line may cause mortality.
+The trunk flare is where the trunk meets the roots and is usually indicated by a change in bark color and a flaring out or swelling at the base of the trunk.
 Depending on the species, problems may occur when trees are planted only a few inches too deep.
-It is common for trees to be in containers too deeply and the top portion of soil in the container needs to be removed to reveal the root collar.
-Nearly all balled and burlapped trees will need soil pulled away from the top portion of the root ball to reveal the collar.
-Planting holes that are dug deep and filled back in with loosened soil may lead to settling of trees, in effect causing planting that is too deep.
+It is common for trees to be in containers too deeply and the top portion of soil in the container needs to be removed to reveal the trunk flare.
+Nearly all balled and burlapped trees will need soil pulled away from the top portion of the root ball to reveal the trunk flare.
+Planting holes dug too deep and filled back in with loosened soil may lead to the settling of trees, in effect causing planting that is too deep.

-A planting hole that is dug only large enough to insert the root system of the tree can lead to problems, especially if the soil is very compacted or high in clay content.
+A planting hole dug only large enough to insert the tree's root system can lead to problems, especially if the soil is very compacted or high in clay content.
 These circumstances make it difficult for the new roots to penetrate the existing soil and grow.
 The planting hole should be wide to give the newly planted tree a better chance of growing out of the original root ball and into the surrounding native soil.

 Quality of Stock

 A tree that shows good branch and foliage growth is not a guarantee that the tree will thrive.
 It is important to consider the root system.
-Examine the roots prior to planting.
-An abnormally high shoot to root ratio (extensive root loss) may lead to failure.
+Examine the roots before planting.
+An abnormally high shoot-to-root ratio (extensive root loss) may lead to failure.
 Roots that are allowed to dry out before planting may die.
 If an excessive number of roots are circling the root ball, they will likely continue to grow in their circular direction rather than out into the native soil.

 Insect or Disease Issues